network-dev/Godot-Planar-Reflection-Plugin/README.md

 # Godot-Planar-Reflection-Plugin

-Greetings!
-This plugin, as the name implies adds planar reflection to the Godot game engine.
-3.2 to be more specific.
-I made this plugin to make it easier for others to have good looking reflections for their 3D games.
-Watch as objects in the scene are faithfully reflected in the planar reflectors.
-I hope you find this useful. :)
+This plugin, adds planar reflection to the Godot game engine.
+The original version is still at 3.2 so I ported it to 4.2.1 The original version can be found at: https://github.com/SIsilicon/Godot-Planar-Reflection-Plugin

 ## What is this?
 If you're don't know what Planar Reflection is, then let me explain.
 Planar Reflection is a technique used in real time graphics engines to render a reflection on a planar surface.
 "Planar" includes anything that's at least close to flat; like a floor, a mirror or a calm body of water.
 How it does it is that it renders the scene a second time from a different perspective.
 This second render is then projected onto the plane that'll have the reflection.